-Base Year: For need analysis purposes, the base year is the calendar year preceding the award year.
-For instance, 2015 is the base year for the 2016-2017 award year.
+Base Year: For need analysis purposes, the base year is 2 calendar years preceding the award year.
+For instance, 2016 is the base year for the 2018-2019 award year.

 Central Processing Systems (CPS): The department’s processing facility for application data.
 The CPS receives student information from the FAFSA processors, calculates the student’s official EFC, and returns the student’s information to the FAFSA processor, which prints the Student Aid Report.

 Cost of Attendance (COA): The total amount it costs a student to go to school.
 It is usually expressed as a yearly figure and is determined using rules established by law.
 The COA includes tuition, fees, on-campus room and board (or standard housing and food allowances for off-campus students), and allowances for books, supplies, transportation, loan fees, and if applicable, dependent care, costs related to a disability, and miscellaneous expenses, including an allowance for the rental or purchase of a personal computer.
 For students attending less than half time, the COA includes only tuition and fees and an allowance for books, supplies, transportation, and dependent care expenses.
 Talk to the financial aid administrator at the school you are planning to attend if you have any unusual expenses that may affect your cost of education or your ability to pay the cost.

 Campus-based programs: , , and : These programs are called “campus-based” because they are administered by the financial aid administrator at the school.
 These three programs are based on need, and your student aid package may contain aid from one or more of these programs.

 Compliance Statement: CNCC is an affirmative action/equal opportunity employer.
 In compliance with state and federal laws and institutional policy, CNCC does not discriminate on the basis of race, color, national origin, religion, sex, disability, or age.